Russia says it foiled terrorist attacks in Sochi

 "Security at the games is the responsibility of the local authorities, and we have no doubt that the Russians will be up to the task," the statement said.

-Misha Dzhindzhikhashvili in Tbilisi, Georgia, and sports writer Stephen Wilson in London contributed to this report.
+Misha Dzhindzhikhashvili from Tbilisi, Georgia, and sports writer Stephen Wilson in London contributed to this report.